aporat/KKProgressToolbar/README.md

 $ pod install
 ```

-Add `#include "KKProgressToolbar.h"` to the top of classes that will use it.
+Add `import KKProgressToolbar"` to the top of classes that will use it.

 ## Example Usage